tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 - CIL interpreter written in pure C# on top of PFX infrastructure
 - Port of [Starling game engine](https://gamua.com/starling/)

+You might find interesting [this old project](https://github.com/sergeyt/cil.js).
+It has [CIL reader](https://github.com/sergeyt/cil.js/blob/master/src/runtime/meta.js) written in JavaScript.
+This could be a starting point for full CIL interpreter in JavaScript.

 If someone interested to get more details about the project please [email me](mailto:stodyshev@gmail.com).
+I can write a series of blog posts perhaps someone may find it interesting.

 P.S.
 All dates might be a little bit wrong.
 Sorry for that)